 Ali’s own trainer, Angelo Dundee, would later attest to the effectiveness of Norton’s style.

 “Kenny had a style that would give Muhammad Ali trouble every day of the week and twice on Sunday.
 I used to call Kenny the Hopalong Cassidy of boxing due to his unique style and rhythm,” Dundee is quoted in Norton’s autobiography.
 “He had a style that just put Ali off-kilter and kept him off balance.”

 After their match, Kilroy said that Norton visited Ali in the hospital where Ali praised his opponent’s skill, but never wanted to fight him again — which said a lot, considering Ali was never one to balk at a fight.

-However, Ali and Norton went on to fight again in September of that year in a match that Norton lost.
+However, Ali and Norton went on to duke it out once more in September of that year in a match that Norton lost.

 On Sept.
 26, 1976, the two men met for a third and final time for a fight at Yankee Stadium — unofficially called Ali-Norton III — that would be considered one of the most controversial matches in boxing history.

 In an ESPN documentary called “Robbed,” Harold Lederman, one of the three judges of the match, said Norton fought exceptionally well in the first seven rounds, scoring most of the points.
 At the time, Ali was still the reigning heavyweight champion.
 The fight went 15 rounds and in the end, the commentators all agreed that Norton won the match.
 However, the three judges disagreed and scored the bout 8-6, 8-7 and 8-7, all in favor of Ali, who was still the reigning heavyweight champion at the time.